Skip to main content

 Best Activities in September

-Humpback Whale Swimming Encounters
+Humpback Whale Swimming Tours in Vava'u

-Traditional Island Feast Experiences
+Cultural Village Visits and Traditional Feast Experiences

 September Events & Festivals

-Heilala Festival
+Heilala Festival Aftermath and Cultural Momentum

 Essential Tips